Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 4. LOD Selection based on different metricTypes:

  1.	maxScreenThreshold – LOD switching based on screen ‘size’ of the node’s MBV
- 	      used by: mesh-pyramids profile
+ 	      Used by: mesh-pyramids profile
  2.	screenSpaceRelative – LOD switching based on screen ‘scale’ of the node’s MBV
-        used by: points profile
+        Used by: points profile
  3.	distancRangeFromDefaultCamera – LOD switching based on normalized distance of the node’s MBV from the camera – used by: points profile
  3.	effectiveDensity – estimation of the point density covered by the node
-        used by: pointclouds profile
+        Used by: pointclouds profile

 #### Summary of I3S Defining Characteristics